How to iron

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-This video guide is packed with expert tips to help you save time on your ironing, from when to use continuous steam to how best to target really stubborn creases.
+The video guide above is packed with expert tips to help you save time on your ironing, from when to use continuous steam to how best to target really stubborn creases.

-We also explain what you need to know to buy the best iron - our separate guide to choosing an iron or steam generator has more expert buying advice.
+We also explain what you need to look out for to buy the best iron - for more expert iron buying advice, head to our separate guide to choosing an iron or steam generator.

+Read on for more ironing advice, and tips for buying ironing boards and ironing water.

 Ironing tips

-Of all the household tasks, ironing is the one many of us dread.
-It can be time consuming and, even worse, if you get it wrong you risk doing permanent damage to your favourite piece of clothing.
+Of all the household tasks, ironing is one many of us dread the most.
+It can be time-consuming and, if you get it wrong, you risk doing permanent damage to your favourite piece of clothing.

+Make your life easier and avoid ruining your clothes with our top tips:

-When it comes to the ironing itself, time is of the essence.
-For best results, get started while your garments are still a little damp.
-If they’re too wet, you’ll end up with an unmanageable, water-logged heap, and if you leave them too long, the fabric will develop deep creases as it dries.
+- Your clothes should be damp when you iron them, as the extra moisture will loosen the fibres and smooth out creases.
+For best results, get started while your garments are still a little damp from the washing machine.
+If they’re too wet, you’ll end up with an unmanageable, water-logged heap; if they dry completely, deep creases may set in.

+- If your garments have already dried, a good steam iron should provide the moisture you need to loosen them again.
+If not, spray them with a little fresh water before you begin.

-Whatever you do, don't be tempted to spin the dial on your iron up too high for the fabric: anything synthetic will only suffer as a result.
-Ironing at the correct temperature is one thing you can't skimp on.
-Our video above reveals more ironing tips.
+- Whatever you do, always read the label on each item to find out what setting your iron should be on.
+Don't be tempted to spin the dial up too high: synthetic fabrics will suffer as a result.
+See the video above for more pointers.

 Choosing the best steam iron

-But an ironer is only good as their iron, so you could benefit from finding a reliable, efficient model.
-If you think yours might be past its best, there are plenty of new irons to choose from in our irons reviews area.
+Even the most proficient ironer is only good as their iron, so you could benefit from finding a reliable, efficient model.
+If you think yours might be past its best, there are plenty of new models to choose from in our irons reviews area.

 A Best Buy steam iron will be fast, but a Best Buy steam generator iron will be even faster.
-The Lewis Hamiltons of the ironing world, steam generators can flatten the competition thanks to their superior steam production.
+The heavyweights of the ironing world, steam generators can flatten the competition thanks to their superior steam production.

 Ironing boards

-It's also worth taking a closer look at your ironing board.
-Does it have a lumpy cover that means you're ironing creases into your clothes when you should be smoothing them to perfection?
+If you're struggling to get through your ironing pile, it's worth taking a closer look at your ironing board.
+Does it have a lumpy cover that means you're ironing creases into your clothes?
 Or is it set at an awkward height?

 The best ironing boards are made of mesh and have thick padding, but even these vary considerably.

-Some are better suited to sedentary ironers, others are long and wide enough for bulky bed covers or curtains, or helpfully angled to support the shoulders on shirts or blouses.
+Some are better suited to those who like to iron while sitting down, others are long and wide enough for bulky bed covers or curtains, or helpfully angled to support the shoulders on shirts or blouses.

 Make sure your ironing board suits your needs, or you could be spending longer than you need hunched uncomfortably or struggling to manoeuvre large items of laundry.